nalgeon/sqlean/docs/fileio.md

 -   If the path refers to a file that does not exist — `lsdir()` returns zero rows.
 -   If the path refers to a regular file or symbolic link — it returns a single row.
--   If the path refers to a directory — it returns one row for the directory, and one row for each file within the hierarchy rooted at `path`.
+-   If the path refers to a directory — it returns one row for the directory and one row for each direct child.
+Optionally returns a row for every descendant, if `recursive = true`.

 ## Usage